mkeen/rxhttp/README.md

 # 👋 RxHttp
-HTTP Client that uses Fetch API built with TypeScript that supports real-time JSON streams and good ol' fashioned request/response.
+HTTP Client that uses Fetch API built with TypeScript that supports real-time JSON streams.
 It runs in NodeJS and Browser.
 It's powered by RXJS.

 ### Why?
 The Fetch API is the modern API for making http requests -- both long lived (streams) and traditional (simple).
-And RxJS is the makes it extremely convenient to build, chain, and consume asyncronous streams.
+And RxJS makes it extremely convenient to build, chain, and consume asyncronous streams.

 ### Features
 📀 **Universal** -- Works on both NodeJS and Browser